-- Submit official transcript of a completed Bachelor's degree from an accredited university with a minimum grade-point average of - a.
+- The Doctor of Physical Therapy program participates in the Physical Therapy Centralized Application Service (PTCAS).
+All application materials must be submitted through PTCAS at www.ptcas.org - Submit official transcript of a completed Bachelor's degree from an accredited university with a minimum grade-point average of a.
 3.2 on a 4.0 scale for the last 60 hours of the Bachelor's or relevant graduate degree - b.
-3.0 on a 4.0 scale for prerequisite courses with a minimum of a C in each course - Submit resume or curriculum vita documenting educational background, work experience, extracurricular activities, and volunteer or community service Submit verification forms documenting a minimum of 40 hours of volunteer/observation experience in each of two different physical therapy settings (a - total minimum of 80 hours) Arrange for submission of three recommendation forms: two recommendation forms must be from physical therapicts (PT) in different settings where - Arrange for submission of three recommendation forms; two recommendation forms must be from physical therapists (PT) in different settings where volunteer/observation experience was obtained - Interview (by invitation) with members of the DPT Admissions Committee - Compose an essay response to a physical therapy related prompt (Interview and essay will be completed on the same day).
+3.0 on a 4.0 scale for prerequisite courses with a minimum of a C in each course - Submit resume or curriculum vita documenting educational background, work experience, extracurricular activities, and volunteer or community service - Submit verification of a minimum of 40 hours of volunteer/observation experience in each of two different physical therapy settings (a total minimum of 80 hours) - Arrange for submission of three recommendation forms; two recommendation forms must be from physical therapists (PT) in different settings where volunteer/observation experience was obtained - · Interview (by invitation) with members of the DPT Admissions Committee - Compose an essay response to a physical therapy related prompt (Interview and essay will be completed on the same day).